Yisusdev2005/Projects/README.md

 Executable only for Linux.

 # How to use it?
-Just unzip the .zip file, go into the dist folder and click on the executable “MangaOCR” and wait for it to start.
+Just unzip the .zip file, go into the dist folder and click on the executable “MangaTextExtractor” and wait for it to start.
 Note: You must have Python 3 installed on your computer.

 # Dependencies